 - Store opened insulin bottles or reservoirs or pens at a room temperature of 59°F to 86°F (15°C to 30°C).

 - You can store most opened insulin at room temperature for a maximum of 28 days.

 - Keep insulin away from direct heat and sunlight (do not keep it on your windowsill or on the dashboard in your car).

 - Discard insulin after 28 days from the date of opening.

 Any unopened bottles should be kept in a refrigerator.

 - Store unopened insulin in the refrigerator at a temperature between 36°F to 46°F (2°C to 8°C).

 - You can store insulin until the expiration date on the label.
-This can be up to one year (as listed by the manufacturer).

 - Always check the expiration date before using insulin.